stanford-rc/bookstack/README.md

 Once you have a SAML key and certificate, load them into Vault, so they can be picked up in the VM.

+Finally, make a note of your certificate's end date.
+You'll need it later in the first-time setup process.

 # Fetching secrets from Vault into the VM

 The script `fetch-vault.sh` fetches all of our credentials from Vault, and